-You can start the walk at Town Beach, winding along the coast via Flagstaff, Rocky Beach lookout, Nobby’s Beach and Harry's lookout overlooking Shelly Beach and on to Sea Acres.
+Start the walk from Town Green foreshore in Port Macquarie, winding along the coast via Town Beach, Rocky Beach lookout, Nobby’s Beach and Harry's lookout overlooking Shelly Beach and on to Sea Acres.
 You’ll see several historical sites along the way and enjoy stunning seaside scenery that surrounds Port Macquarie.
 Between May and November, you might spot a whale or two on their annual migration; don't forget to record your sighting.
 The south end of the walk is one of the few places on the east coast where the forest meets the foam.

-This listing was updated on 26/07/2018 by NPWS.
+This listing was updated on 26/03/2019 by NPWS.
 Port Macquarie-Hastings Council accepts no liability for inaccuracies or errors in the above listing.